duthied/Free-Friendika/doc/Plugins.md

 Modules
 ---

-Plugins/addons may also act as "modules" and intercept all page requests for a given URL path.
+Addons/addons may also act as "modules" and intercept all page requests for a given URL path.
-In order for a plugin to act as a module it needs to define a function "plugin_name_module()" which takes no arguments and needs not do anything.
+In order for a addon to act as a module it needs to define a function "addon_name_module()" which takes no arguments and needs not do anything.

-If this function exists, you will now receive all page requests for "http://my.web.site/plugin_name" - with any number of URL components as additional arguments.
+If this function exists, you will now receive all page requests for "http://my.web.site/addon_name" - with any number of URL components as additional arguments.
 These are parsed into an array $a->argv, with a corresponding $a->argc indicating the number of URL components.
-So http://my.web.site/plugin/arg1/arg2 would look for a module named "plugin" and pass its module functions the $a App structure (which is available to many components).
+So http://my.web.site/addon/arg1/arg2 would look for a module named "addon" and pass its module functions the $a App structure (which is available to many components).
 This will include:

     $a->argc = 3
-    $a->argv = array(0 => 'plugin', 1 => 'arg1', 2 => 'arg2');
+    $a->argv = array(0 => 'addon', 1 => 'arg1', 2 => 'arg2');

-Your module functions will often contain the function plugin_name_content(App $a), which defines and returns the page body content.
+Your module functions will often contain the function addon_name_content(App $a), which defines and returns the page body content.
-They may also contain plugin_name_post(App $a) which is called before the _content function and typically handles the results of POST forms.
+They may also contain addon_name_post(App $a) which is called before the _content function and typically handles the results of POST forms.
-You may also have plugin_name_init(App $a) which is called very early on and often does module initialisation.
+You may also have addon_name_init(App $a) which is called very early on and often does module initialisation.

 Templates
 ---

-If your plugin needs some template, you can use the Friendica template system.
+If your addon needs some template, you can use the Friendica template system.
 Friendica uses [smarty3](http://www.smarty.net/) as a template engine.

-Put your tpl files in the *templates/* subfolder of your plugin.
+Put your tpl files in the *templates/* subfolder of your addon.

-In your code, like in the function plugin_name_content(), load the template file and execute it passing needed values:
+In your code, like in the function addon_name_content(), load the template file and execute it passing needed values:

     # load template file. first argument is the template name,
-    # second is the plugin path relative to friendica top folder
+    # second is the addon path relative to friendica top folder
-    $tpl = get_markup_template('mytemplate.tpl', 'addon/plugin_name/');
+    $tpl = get_markup_template('mytemplate.tpl', 'addon/addon_name/');

     # apply template. first argument is the loaded template,
     # second an array of 'name'=>'values' to pass to template
     $output = replace_macros($tpl,array(
-        'title' => 'My beautiful plugin',
+        'title' => 'My beautiful addon',
     ));

 See also the wiki page [Quick Template Guide](https://github.com/friendica/friendica/wiki/Quick-Template-Guide).